Game Options & Mechanics

 Temporary Effects & Stat Changes

 Several weapons and support powers temporarily change stats of units and buildings or apply other effects.
-Stat changes are indicated by downwards (decrease) or upwards (increase) arrow icons, whereas other effects use different types of icons.
-The effects and their associated icons (and colors) are listed below.
+These are either indicated by downwards (decrease) or upwards (increase) arrow icons, or different types of icons.
+The most common effects and their associated icons (and colors) are listed below.